- This event has passed.

 Beyond the End of the World series.

-Due to unforeseen circumstances Keeanga-Yamahtta Taylor had to regretfully cancel her engagement in Santa Cruz.
+Due to unforeseen circumstances Keeanga-Yamahtta Taylor had to reschedule her engagement in Santa Cruz for January 23, 2020.
+Click here for updated event information.

 Keeanga-Yamahtta Taylor is an award-winning author on race and inequality as well as Black politics and social movements in the United States.
 Her books include From #BlackLivesMatter to Black Liberation and How We Get Free: Black Feminism and the Combahee River Collective.
 She has a forthcoming book titled Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership (University of North Carolina Press).
 Taylor’s writing has been published in the New York Times, the Los Angeles Times, Boston Review, Paris Review, Guardian, The Nation, Souls: A Critical Journal of Black Politics, Culture and Society, Jacobin, and beyond.
 In 2016, she was designated as one of the one hundred most influential African Americans in the United States by the The Root.
 Taylor is a Distinguished Lecturer for the Organization of American Historians and an Assistant Professor in the Department of African American Studies at Princeton University.